valhalla/valhalla/docs/docs/midgard.md

 # Midgard

 Midgard serves as a set of geographic/metric data structures and algorithms for use in essentially all other parts of valhalla.
-In keeping with the Norse mythological theme, the name Midgard was chosen as it is represents the world as humans know it.
-Since the software and classes within midgard deal mostly with the maths of our favorite spheroid, this seemed like a fitting name!

 Midgard contains a set of various geometric data structures and support classes.
 It also includes algorithms which deal with things like: closest point to line, vector and matrix operations, polyline encoding, logging, projection, tiling, and culling.
 Midgard also include a variety of constants for time and distance conversions as well as angular measures.